davidspiv/orbitalMechanics/README.md

 ## Caveats ##
 There are two main categories of planetary movement NOT accounted for which reduces our accuracy significantly:
 1. nutation and precession: changes in the planet's axis of rotation
-2. perturbations: forces other than the sun acting on the planet (other satellites).
+2. perturbations: forces other than the sun acting on the planet (other planets).
 This especially effects the Jovian planets: Saturn, Jupiter, Uranus, and Neptune.

-In addition, we simplify the problem so that all planets "freeze" during travel time.
-Accounting for the movement of planets during travel time is currently beyond the scope of this project.
+Future work will be to [integrate equations of motion](https://phys.libretexts.org/Bookshelves/Astronomy__Cosmology/Celestial_Mechanics_(Tatum)/15%3A_Special_Perturbations/15.03%3A_The_equations_of_motion).